rncbc/qpwgraph/docs/qpwgraph_patchbay-user_manual.md

 Used to make the connection temporary.
 The unpinned connection will not be dropped if the current patchbay is deactivated.

+### Auto Pin option

+If checked, all manual connections will be pinned to the current patchbay and persistant when activated.

+### Auto Disconnect option

+If checked, all pinned connections will be automatically disconnected when the current patchbay is deactivated.

 ---
 Credits: @Lootre (a.k.a.
 Thomas Lachat).